 People receiving funding through The Developmental Disabilities Administration (DDA) may choose either a traditional provider delivery model or a self-directed services model.
 At The Arc, we support both options.
 Each person decides which approach best fits their life.

 Under the Self-Directed Services (SDS) model of funding, the choice and responsibility of who to recruit, hire, train, and supervise to provide their services is both the choice and the responsibility of the person with a disability or their chosen representative.
-Choosing SDS requires Fiscal Management Services through a DDA-approved provider.
+Choosing SDS requires Financial Management Services (FMS) through a DDA-approved provider.